autogluon/autogluon/docs/tutorials/course/object.md

 ### Launch Experiments using AutoGluon Object

-AutoGluon Object is compatible with Fit API in AutoGluon tasks, and also works with user-defined training scripts using :function:`autogluon.autogluon_register_args`.
+AutoGluon Object is compatible with Fit API in AutoGluon tasks, and also works with user-defined training scripts using :func:`autogluon.autogluon_register_args`.
 We can start fitting:

 ```{.python .input}
 from autogluon import ImageClassification as task